swork9/virgild/README.md

 ##### Plain text

-To configure authorization from plain text file, first change the next section of the configuration file:
+To configure authentication from plain text file, first change the next section of the configuration file:
 ```
 [AuthPlainText]
 path = plain.db